A hackathon is an event where groups of people can get together and

 Vermont campground, and sent out $50,000 in hardware grants.

 There sure is!
 We have a channel on the Hack Club Slack called #apex.
+Join here!
+We provide support here and post important updates in

 #apex-bulletin.
-For that reason, membership is mandatory!
+For that reason,

 Logistics